Structure-preserving approximation of the non-isothermal Cahn-Hilliard system based on the entropy equation: Structure-preserving property

 \subsection{Existence of positive solutions}

-In the next step we will establish existence of discrete solutions with uniformly positive temperature.
-To this end we need to enhance our assumptions on the driving potential $f$. \begin{assump} \item We enhance \ref{as:pot} and assume that $f(\phi,\cdot):\RR_+\to\RR$ is strictly concave for fixed $\phi$ and that for given $(\phi,\vtheta)$ with $\vtheta>\underaccent{\bar}{\vtheta}>0$ there exists a constant $c_f$ such that
+In the next step, we will establish existence of discrete solutions with uniformly positive temperature.
+To this end we need to restrict the assumptions on the potential $f$. \begin{assump} \item We extend \ref{as:pot} and assume that $f$ is of the form